jpcorb20/toxic-comment-server/README.md

 We have two approaches: the ML pipeline and the transformer-based one.
 The first contain baseline classification models with TF-IDF features in one vs rest setup.
-The second consist of current SOTA model of which we cannot simply ignore even if they are harder to put into production.
+The second consist of current SOTA model which have revolutionized NLP even if they are harder to put into production.

 We do not focus on hyperparameter optimization in this project.
+We will take default know configuration and use our multiple models to make a final choice.

 ### Classical ML NLP pipeline